The haunting (some say spooky) clarinet of "Clarinut"

 I was raised by a very devoted Christian mother and regularly attended the Evangelical United Brethren Church (since absorbed by the United Methodist Church, I think), Sunday School and all that.
-I still treasure the Bible given to me by he church upon graduation in 1956, and the Bible my mother's grandfather gar her for High Schoole graduation in 1928.
+I still treasure the Bible given to me by the church upon graduation in 1956, and the Bible my mother's grandfather gave her for High School graduation in 1928.

 I married young, after my first year of college to a Lutheran gal from Texas, and moved back to Indiana.
-After attending Lutheran Adult Confirmation, I became a member of the Lutheran Church-Missouri Synod.
+After attending Adult Confirmation, I became a member of the local Lutheran Church-Missouri Synod church.
 I was a strong believer for years thereafter, and in fact, was an original member of a new Lutheran Missouri Synod church founded in Carmel, Indiana, when our prior LCMS church went with LCA (since merged into the ELCA) after the Seminex debacle in the mid 1970s.
-I remember that my main objections to the LCA were the Lord’s Supper no longer had the real presence of Jesus’ body and blood, and scripture was no longer considered inerrant.
+I remember that my main objections to LCA doctrine were the Lord’s Supper no longer had the real presence of Jesus’ body and blood, and scripture was not necessarily considered inerrant.

 Then, late in 2013, around early or mid November, something eerie happened.
 While I was noodling around on the clarinet, no sheet music to follow, just improv and playing various songs from memory, the clarinet started playing "In The Garden", "The Old Rugged Cross", and "Onward Christian Soldiers".
 Now I had not heard any of these hymns for over 30 years, yet I played the entire tunes with no sheet music.
 I enjoyed playing the songs, they brought back memories, and I didn't think too much of it; but after this occurred several times I wondered how and why it was happening.
 Around the same time, I found the Kris Kristofferson song, "Why Me Lord", on YouTube - why or how I came across it I have no idea as he was not a favorite of mine.
 In this video, Kris relates how he came to Jesus again, at an "altar call" - quite intriguing.
 With all of this going on, somehow my old mind started thinking - is God trying to get my attention?